For those suffering from tinnitus:

 Are there treatments that can help me?

 - Hearing aids often are helpful for people who have hearing loss along with tinnitus.
 Using a hearing aid adjusted to carefully control outside sound levels may make it easier for you to hear.
 The better you hear, the less you may notice your tinnitus.
-Read the NIDCD fact sheet Hearing Aids for more information.

 - Wearable sound generators are small electronic devices that fit in the ear and use a soft, pleasant sound to help mask the tinnitus.
 Some people want the masking sound to totally cover up their tinnitus, but most prefer a masking level that is just a bit louder than their tinnitus.
 The masking sound can be a soft “shhhhhhhhhhh,” random tones, or music.
+We do not recommend complete masking of tinnitus as that does not aid in habituation.

 - Tabletop sound generators are used as an aid for relaxation or sleep.
 Placed near your bed, you can program a generator to play pleasant sounds such as waves, waterfalls, rain, or the sounds of a summer night.
 If your tinnitus is mild, this might be all you need to help you fall asleep.

-- Cochlear implants are sometimes used in people who have tinnitus along with severe hearing loss.
+- Cochlear implants are sometimes used in people who have tinnitus along with severe to profound hearing loss.
 A cochlear implant bypasses the damaged portion of the inner ear and sends electrical signals that directly stimulate the auditory nerve.
 The device brings in outside sounds that help mask tinnitus and stimulate change in the neural circuits.
 Read the NIDCD fact sheet Cochlear Implants for more information.

 Can I do anything to prevent tinnitus or keep it from getting worse?